 The Safe Drinking Water Act (SDWA) of 1974 authorizes EPA to set enforceable standards to reduce contaminants in drinking water if it determines that (1) the contaminant poses a health risk; (2) the contaminant is known to or is likely to occur in a public water system at dangerous frequency and levels; and (3) regulation of the contaminant would improve public health.
 EPA promulgated the first LCR in 1991 to reduce lead and copper in drinking water.
 Through a series of minor and short-term revisions (2000, 2004, 2007), the LCR has served as the national standard on regulating lead and copper in drinking water for 68,000 public water systems.
 The rule does not apply to private water systems.

 The 1991 LCR did not require water systems to eliminate lead in drinking water, but rather established treatment techniques to reduce lead concentrations below a set level.
-Under the SDWA, EPA must set a “maximum contaminant level goal” (MCGL), the maximum amount of a contaminant that a person can ingest at safe levels.
+Under the SDWA, EPA must set a “maximum contaminant level goal” (MCLG), the maximum amount of a contaminant that a person can ingest at safe levels.
 The LCR’s MCLG is zero, in recognition of the harmful health impacts of ingesting lead and copper.
-The LCR also included a “maximum contaminant level” (MCL)—a trigger level—of 15 parts per billion (ppb) for lead and 1.3 parts per million (ppm) for copper.
-Unlike the MCGL, which is based on what is safe for human health, the MCL is based on feasibility.
-Feasibility entails what is achievable using the best technology and treatment techniques, while taking costs into account.
+The LCR also included a “90th percentile” action level of 15 parts per billion (ppb) for lead and 1.3 parts per million (ppm) for copper (based on the 90th percentile sample level).
+Unlike the MCLG, which is based on what is safe for human health, the action level for lead is based on feasibility.
+Feasibility entails what is achievable using the best technology and treatment techniques while taking costs into account.
 Under the 1991 LCR, if samples contain lead concentrations less than 15 ppb, no action is required, despite EPA’s assessment that any level of lead in drinking water is harmful to human health.

-If samples do trigger the MCL, the 1991 LCR called for remedial actions, including:
+If samples do trigger the action level, the 1991 LCR called for remedial actions, including:

 - Corrosion control treatment to prevent or inhibit the corrosion of lead service lines.
 This is the primary means of reducing lead contamination under the LCR.